 I will never forget the faces of the individuals who have shared their stories – a 3-year- old sent to London, a husband devoted to sharing his wife’s story – as I helped them search through records and build their trees so their lives and those of their ancestors could be preserved for future generations.”

 Providing employees with the time, resources, and incentives for giving back.

 As a human-centered company, Ancestry is passionate about supporting our communities.
 With more than 1,400 employees eager to make a real difference, Ancestry not only encourages volunteering, but provides paid Volunteer Time Off, resources, and programs to make it happen.

 Ancestry provides all full-time employees with 16 hours of paid time off to volunteer.
 With Volunteer Time Off (VTO), employees can contribute their time and talents to recognized nonprofit organizations that support the causes they are most passionate about.

 Each year Ancestry employees can also donate one AncestryDNA kit and one World Explorer membership to a nonprofit of their choice for use in a raffle, giveaway, or auction.

-Ancestry hosts an annual Global Week of Service featuring hands on volunteer opportunities including packing backpacks, planting trees, and indexing records.
+Ancestry hosts quarterly Global Days of Service featuring hands on volunteer opportunities including packing backpacks, planting trees, and indexing records.
 Aligned to our impact focus areas, employees volunteered to protect and preserve at-risk history, empower the next generation of history makers, and create a more sustainable and inclusive future for all.